-Then one fine day, one of my friends, who was doing a documentary on human trafficking and illegal sex trade, wanted to visit places in Mumbai to do her research.
+Then one fine day, one of my friends, who was doing a research on human trafficking and illegal sex trade, wanted to visit places in Mumbai to do her homework.
 I took her to several places in Mumbai—Falkland Road, Shukla Street, Congress House, Pila House, Master Wadi, Darukhana, Ghatkopar Station Lane, Space Garden, Unity Compound, and many more I can’t even remember.

 Along with her, I also got to know about the life of a prostitute.
 I heard heart-ripping stories; each one more painful than the previous.
 I made quite a few friends and we would go out at night.

 Shabnam was one such friend.